apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-keycloak/README.md

 Step 2 - Provider settings
 --------------------------

-NOTE: If the workbench's user system manager feature if not configured for the distribution you are using, please take a look at the [Workbench installation instructions](../uberfire-security-management-client-wb/README.md).
+NOTE: If the workbench's user system manager feature is not configured for the distribution you are using, please take a look at the [Workbench installation instructions](../uberfire-security-management-client-wb/README.md).

 Once dependencies have been specified as above, let's configure the Keycloak provider.
 To do it, please choose one of the following options: